 1/2 tsp. salt

 1. Preheat oven to 425 degrees.
-Put a large cast iron skillet (or a regular 9x13 pan) with the 4 TBSP butter in it to preheat at the same time.
+Put a large cast iron skillet (or a regular 9x13 pan) with the 3 TBSP butter (cut into 1 TBSP cubes) in it to preheat at the same time.

-3. Mix in the 1 c Gluten Free flour, 1 c almond milk and 1/2 tsp salt.
+3. Mix in the gf flour, almond milk and salt.

 4. Remove the preheated skillet or pan from the oven.
 Pour the batter into it and bake for 20-25 minutes or until golden brown (if you are using a regular 9x13 pan, bake for 12-15 minutes or until golden brown).

-5. Remove from pan, cut however you would like (squares?
-Pie Shaped?
-Get creative!), add a little maple syrup to the top, and enjoy!
+5. Remove from pan, cut however you would like (squares? pie shaped? get creative!), add a little maple syrup or powdered sugar to the top, and enjoy!